marcoalopez/marcoalopez.github.io/Resume.md

 # Organisation of R&D activities

-- Organizing committee of the **7th International Orogenic Lherzolite meeting 2024 ** to be held in Cabo Ortegal and Oviedo from 30 September to 6 October.
+- Organizing committee of the **7th International Orogenic Lherzolite meeting 2024 **to be held in Oviedo and Cabo Ortegal (fieldtrip) from 30 September to 6 October.
 These are a series of international meetings that aims to bring together specialists in mantle processes to key orogenic mantle (and related rocks) outcrops worldwide and to share and discuss the latest advances in the processes operating in the upper mantle and at the transition between the upper mantle and the lower crust. [website](https://lherzolite2024.github.io)

 - Organizing committee of the **Deformation mechanisms, Rheology and Tectonics (DRT2011) meeting **.
 DRT meetings are a series of biannual international meetings dedicated to the study of deformation processes in rocks at different scales, from the microscale to the study of bulk deformation of the lithosphere.
 [Archived website](http://geol00.geol.uniovi.es/drt2011/Home.html) [Committees](http://geol00.geol.uniovi.es/drt2011/Committees.html)